entityclassifier-eu/entityclassifier-app/Readme.md

 We are gradually open sourcing the code.

-The code is is unstable state.
+The code is still in an unstable state.

 Stay tuned!